atsaloli/cf3-tutorial/source/250-020-Processes-0255-Definition_scalar.md

 process_stop => "/etc/init.d/cups stop",
 ```

-See [Quoting](https://docs.cfengine.com/latest/reference-language-concepts-variables.html#quoting) to learn more.
+Would you like to know more?
+See [Quoting](https://docs.cfengine.com/latest/reference-language-concepts-variables.html#quoting)